XueqianDeng/csf/assign3/README.txt

 Store misses: 3097
 Total cycles: 9840793

 Analysis: As we can see, when the bytes in each block increase, we see a significant drop of the store misses and load misses in both the experimentation of the data gcc.trace and swim.trace.
+The rationality is very simple, when each block has more space, it is more likely that a subsequent access is performed on the same block.
+However, loading bigger blocks from memory could also be a notable cost.
+As seen, with smaller block sizes, the total cycles are reduced - i.e., faster, which implies that the access pattern could be less concentrative in these traces with respect to our choices of block size, diminishing the advantage of spacial locality of larger block sizes.

-The rationality is very simple, when each block has more space, the cache could just keep those data rather than evict them.
-The conclusion of this experiment is that with more bytes, the cache would have fewer cache misses, and thus the cache could be faster with fewer cycles.
+The conclusion of these experiments is that write-allocate write-back lru is generally faster in our scenario, and that with smaller block sizes, though the miss rates might be higher, the cache runs fewer cycles and thus the cache could be faster in cases where spatial locality is less significant with respect to the block size.
 ----------